 Obvious comparisons to be made with last year’s documented biopic, Nick Broomfield’s Whitney: Can I Be Me.
 However, Whitney is a seemingly more tasteful, less speculative and salacious affair.
-As McDonald scans Houston’s life from childhood to her tragic death; he investigates her familial relationships, her musical tutelage, her aspirational parents who discovered their daughter’s talents early on and forcefully, at time, honed-in on them and thus leading to her meteoric rise to fame.
-As revelation upon revelation surfaces, Whitney makes for an exuberant viewing but ultimately a very sad figure in Houston emerges.
+As McDonald scans Houston’s life from childhood to her tragic death; he investigates her familial relationships, her musical tutelage, her aspirational parents who discovered their daughter’s talents early on and forcefully, at times, honed-in on them and thus leading to her meteoric rise to fame.
+As revelation upon revelation surfaces, Whitney makes for an exuberant viewing but ultimately a very sad figure emerges.

-The chronicling of Houston’s life, unavoidably unearths various sore points: her troubled marriage, her extensive drug use, her calamitous relationship with daughter Bobbi Kristina as well as her much-publicized and yet still ambiguous sexual leanings, referencing her intimate relationship with elusive childhood friend-come-assistant, Robyn Crawford.
-But above all get a new controversial disclosure of hers and her brothers sexual abuse as children by their cousin Dee Dee Warwick (singer/songwriter Dione Warwick’s sister).
+The chronicling of Houston's life, unavoidably unearths various sore points: her troubled marriage, her extensive drug use, her calamitous relationship with daughter Bobbi Kristina as well as her much-publicized and yet still ambiguous sexual leanings, referencing her intimate relationship with elusive childhood friend-come-assistant, Robyn Crawford.
+But above all there is the controversial disclosure of hers and hers brother's sexual abuse as children by their cousin Dee Dee Warwick (singer/songwriter Dione Warwick’s sister).

-Bobby Brown’s interview falls short as when the definitive moment arrives for him to talk about his and his wife’s drug use, he refuses to talk, which is infuriating, perhaps even more so for McDonald.
-His interview does hint, along with the more divulging interviews from Houston’s siblings, manages to flip some public preconceptions are misleading.
+Bobby Brown’s interview falls short, the definitive moment arrives for him to talk about their durg use and he refuses to talk, proving infuriating, perhaps even more so for McDonald.
+His interview does hint, along with the more divulging interviews of Houston’s siblings, flipping some public preconceptions are misleading.
 Houston was the actual instigator in the couple’s drug taking and the notion that she may have been this ‘deer caught in the head lights’ persona, was untrue.
-Multi-people in Houston’s circle tried over many years to help her to no avail as she was refusing to let them.
-Furthermore, on the topic of her sexuality and her rumoured sexual relationship with Crawford, the notion that Houston was a repressed gay woman maybe an oversimplification, especially under the light of revelations of her being sexually abused in her formative years.
+Multi-people in Houston’s circle tried over many years to help her to no avail, she was always refusing to let them.
+Furthermore, on the topic of her sexuality and her rumoured sexual relationship with Crawford, the notion that Houston was a repressed gay woman maybe an oversimplification, especially under the light of revelations of sexual abused in her formative years.